Data and information visualization: Visual perception and data visualization

-Example of data visualization (website monitoring for MusicBrainz wirh Grafana).
+Example of data visualization (website monitoring for MusicBrainz with Grafana).

 A human can distinguish differences in line length, shape, orientation, distances, and color (hue) readily without significant processing effort; these are referred to as "pre-attentive attributes".
 For example, it may require significant time and effort ("attentive processing") to identify the number of times the digit "5" appears in a series of numbers; but if that digit is different in size, orientation, or color, instances of the digit can be noted quickly through pre-attentive processing.

 Compelling graphics take advantage of pre-attentive processing and attributes and the relative strength of these attributes.
 For example, since humans can more easily process differences in line length than surface area, it may be more effective to use a bar chart (which takes advantage of line length to show comparison) rather than pie charts (which use surface area to show comparison).